metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_cluster_v1beta1_manifest.md

 - `vm_backup` (Attributes) VMBackup configuration for backup (see [below for nested schema](#nestedatt--spec--vmstorage--vm_backup))
 - `vm_insert_port` (String) VMInsertPort for VMInsert connections
 - `vm_select_port` (String) VMSelectPort for VMSelect connections
-- `volume_mounts` (Attributes List) VolumeMounts allows configuration of additional VolumeMounts on the output Deployment definition.VolumeMounts specified will be appended to other VolumeMounts in the VMSelect container,that are generated as a result of StorageSpec objects. (see [below for nested schema](#nestedatt--spec--vmstorage--volume_mounts))
+- `volume_mounts` (Attributes List) VolumeMounts allows configuration of additional VolumeMounts on the output Deployment definition.VolumeMounts specified will be appended to other VolumeMounts in the VMStorage container,that are generated as a result of StorageSpec objects. (see [below for nested schema](#nestedatt--spec--vmstorage--volume_mounts))
 - `volumes` (List of Map of String) Volumes allows configuration of additional volumes on the output Deployment definition.Volumes specified will be appended to other volumes that are generated as a result ofStorageSpec objects.

 <a id="nestedatt--spec--vmstorage--claim_templates"></a>